faisal-avan/surgical-scene-segmentation-advanced-models-/README.md

 # Surgical Scene Segmentation in Robotic Gastrectomy Dataset

-This repository contains the dataset and related resources for the MICCAI 2022 paper "Surgical Scene Segmentation in Robotic Gastrectomy" [1].

 ## Overview

 The dataset combines real and synthetic data for surgical scene segmentation in robotic gastrectomy procedures.
 It includes: